Customer Portal

 What Customers Will See

-If cancel reasons are enabled for Customer Portal
+If cancel reasons are enabled for Customer Portal, the customer will see a page like this:

-If there are no cancel reasons are enabled for Customer Portal
+If no cancel reasons are enabled for Customer Portal, the customer will see this:

 If no cancel reasons are made available in the Customer Portal, no cancel reason will be collected.